magellan2/magellan2/README.md

 - please also update `RELASENOTES.txt` and `CHANGELOG.txt` to document your changes
 - commit and push everything into your branch
 - create a pull request
-- when the PR is approved, the build pipeline should run again and should create a `latest` release, see `.github/workflow/publish-latest.yml`.
-This is our "nightly" build, which is actually wrong named and we'll also remove this step in the future, when the semantic commit/semantic versioning process is completely implemented (see bugs #49, #50)
-- for stable releases (our new default) create a tag on the default branch named like v0.0.0.
-Then a pipeline process runs automatically to publish the release and artifacts and updates  the homepage), see `.github/workflow/publish_release.yml` together with `.github/workflow/release-published.yml`.
+- when the PR is approved, the build pipeline should run again and should create a `latest` and `stable` release, see `.github/workflow/publish.yml`.
+This is our "nightly" build, which is actually wrong named and we'll also remove this step in the future, when the semantic commit/semantic versioning process is completely implemented (see bugs #49, #50).
+Then a pipeline process runs automatically to publish the release and artifacts and updates the homepage.

 ## Other links